5.29.23

 If your home equity falls short of your desired down payment on a second-time home, identify how you’ll make up the difference.
 Do you have a savings account or CD set aside for a new home?
 Will you receive a gift?
 There are many ways to fund a down payment.

-How to get the best mortgage deal
+How can I get the best mortgage deal as a second-time homebuyer?

 Second-time home buying is similar to first-time home buying in one key way—what it takes to get the best mortgage deal.
 Home buyers who get the most favorable mortgage rates do three things: